GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 blocky.
-The solution is to render the image at a higher resolution (e.g., 300 dpi) without anti-aliasing and then shrink the image to the appropriate size (bottom of the central column in Figure [fig:rendering]).
-The scaling, rotation as well as the selection of the transparent color can be accomplished through the "Formatting" tool bar and the "Format Picture" dialogue box of **PowerPoint** (Figure [fig:formatpicture]), which can be found by double clicking the included image (or selecting and right-clicking or control-clicking on a one-button mouse).
+The solution is to render the image at a higher resolution (e.g., 300 dpi) without anti-aliasing and then shrink the image to the appropriate size (bottom of the central column in Figure C.1).
+The scaling, rotation as well as the selection of the transparent color can be accomplished through the "Formatting" tool bar and the "Format Picture" dialogue box of **PowerPoint** (Figure C.2), which can be found by double clicking the included image (or selecting and right-clicking or control-clicking on a one-button mouse).